 “We know the Accord has achieved some great successes in safety conditions.
 It covers about 1600 factories and they’ve corrected almost 100,000 hazards,” she said.

-The Accord has seen one unnamed multinational apparel brand paying $2.3 million USD over long-delayed safety fixes.
-Separately, the factory owner Sohel Rana is facing murder charges over the collapse and was last year jailed in a corruption case.
+As of 2018, The Accord had seen one unnamed multinational apparel brand paying $2.3 million USD over long-delayed safety fixes.
+Separately, the factory owner Sohel Rana faced murder charges over the collapse and was jailed in a corruption case.